joshuaxiao13/spotify-heatmap/README.md

 7. While still on the Spotify Developer Dashboard, navigate to Edit Settings and under Redirect URIs, add `https://localhost:<PORT>/callback` where `<PORT>` should match `process.env.PORT`.
 If you don't define `process.env.PORT`, then enter `https://localhost:3000/callback`.
 Under Users and Access, add the email address connected to your Spotify Account.
 This must be done to access the app.

+8. Follow steps 1 to 3 on this [page](https://developers.google.com/youtube/v3/getting-started#:~:text=You%20need%20a,API%20v3.) to retrieve an API key from the Google Developers Console (this will be used to make requests to the Youtube V3 API when converting a Youtube Playlist to a Spotify Playlist).
+In particular, make sure the status is **ON** for the **YouTube Data API v3** in the list of enabled APIs for the key you create.

-8. Paste the MongoURI and Spotify Client ID and Client Secret into `.env`.
+9. Paste the MongoURI, Spotify Client ID, Client Secret, and Google API key into `.env`.

 ```env
 # spotify client id (found in spotify developer dashboard)